Henry A. du Pont: Death and legacy

-Henry A. du Pont died at his home, Winterthur, and is buried in the Du Pont de Nemours Cemetery at Greenville, Delaware.
+Du Pont died at his home, Winterthur, and is buried in the Du Pont de Nemours Cemetery at Greenville, Delaware.
 His son, Henry Francis du Pont, turned his home into the Winterthur Museum, Garden and Library, the nation's premier museum of American decorative arts.
 Archival materials relating to him are part of the collections held by the Winterthur Library.

 Medal of Honor citation

 Rank and organization: Captain, 5th U.S. Artillery.
 Place and date: At Cedar Creek, Va., October 19, 1864.
 Entered service at: Wilmington, Del.
 Birth: Eleutherian Mills, Del.
 Date of issue: April 2, 1898.